Paralyzed ALS patient operates speech computer with her mind

 “This is a major breakthrough in achieving autonomous communication among severely paralyzed patients whose paralysis is caused by either ALS, a cerebral hemorrhage or trauma”, says Professor Nick Ramsey, professor of cognitive neuroscience at the University Medical Center (UMC) Utrecht.
 “In effect, this patient has had a kind of remote control placed in her head, which enables her to operate a speech computer without the use of her muscles.”

-The patient operates the speech computer by moving her fingers in her mind.
+The minimal control provided by our BCIs is a brain-click, for example by thinking of moving the finger.
 This changes the brain signal under the electrodes.
 That change is converted into a mouse click.
-On a screen in front of her she can see the alphabet, plus some additional functions such as deleting a letter or word and selecting words based on the letters she has already spelled.
-The letters on the screen light up one by one.
-She selects a letter by influencing the mouse click at the right moment with her brain.
-That way she can compose words, letter by letter, which are then spoken by the speech computer.
+On a screen in front the patient can see the alphabet, plus some additional functions such as deleting a letter or word and selecting words.
+Clicks can be made at the right moment with the brain.
 This technique is comparable to actuating a speech computer via a push-button (with a muscle that can still function, for example, in the neck or hand).
 So now, if a patient lacks muscle activity, a brain signal can be used instead.
+New strategies for computer control are now being developed, such as 2D mouse movement and direct speech decoding.

 Participate

-People who are interested in participating in our study as a subject can read more on neuroprosthesis.eu.
+People who are interested in participating in our ongoing studies as a subject can read more on neuroprosthesis.eu.

 Wireless

-The patient underwent surgery during which electrodes were placed on her brain through tiny holes in her skull.
-A small transmitter was then placed in her body below her collar bone.
+The patients undergo surgery during which electrodes were placed on her brain through tiny holes in her skull.
+A small transmitter was then placed in the body.
 This transmitter receives the signals from the electrodes via subcutaneous wires, amplifies them and transmits them wirelessly.
-The mouse click is calculated from these signals, actuating the speech computer.
 The UMC Utrecht Brain Center has spent many years researching the possibility of controlling a computer by means of electrodes that capture brain activity.
-Working with a speech computer driven by brain signals measured with a bathing cap with electrodes has long been tested in various research laboratories.
+Working with a computer driven by brain signals measured with a bathing cap with electrodes has long been tested in various research laboratories.
 That a patient can use the technique at home, through invisible, implanted electrodes, is unique in the world.

 Funding